newmediaresearch/vidispine-adapter/CONTRIBUTING.md

 ## Coding conventions

 * We use [PEP 8](https://www.python.org/dev/peps/pep-0008/) as a guide
+* All functions / methods in the vidispine module should have type hints for arg / kwargs and responses (checked by mypy)
 * Make sure everything is flake8 compliment
 * Use `isort` to sort imports and make them easy to read
 * String formatting should generally use `fstrings`